 Later on, you heard the band Wimple Winch and I spoke about how their work was compiled into two releases, The Wimple Winch Story: 1963-1968 and The Wimple Winch Story Volume 2: 1966-1968 The Psychedelic Years.
 The two compilations are somewhat confusing because volume one appears to have all the same tracks that appear on Volume 2 whereas Volume 2 simply omits the band's earlier tracks from when they were known as Four Just Men.
 To add to the confusion there was another compilation released in 2020 named Just Four Men 1964-1968 which has some live performances and alternative takes.
 If you only have time to check out one release (of if you are more interested in pop psych music) I'd suggest you stick to Volume 2 because it features the band's best output.
 You can read more about the group on Manchester Beat.

 That's it for now, folks.
 Thanks for tuning in and for reading the blog!
-Don't forget that you can listen over the air on KUCR 88.3FM on Sundays at midnight or through KUCR.org.
+Don't forget that you can listen over the air on KUCR 88.3FM on Saturdays at 9pm or through KUCR.org.
 If you'd like, you can also listen to KUCR through Radio Garden or Tune-In.

 You can listen to this episode's playlist below: